baumlab/WestGridIntro/WestGridIntroduction.md

     git clone https://github.com/.../Project_Name

-4. **Edit your files if needed.** For example, change file paths in scripts so that they all point to the right places.
+4.**Edit your files if needed.** For example, change file paths in scripts so that they all point to the right places.
 There are a number of ways to edit files on Nestor, but a good place to start is using vim:

     vi NAME_OF_FILE